 - Significant contributions to public outreach activities, e.g., advocacy of SNMMI issues with government agencies including Congress, FDA, DOE, NRC, etc., communication of SNMMI issues to other professional groups or the public.

-- Significant contributions in one or more of the following:
+- Significant contributions to the SNMMI OR contributions to SNMMI through affiliated International Organization in one or more of the following:

 - Distinction in Scholarly activity in nuclear medicine and molecular imaging